-2. Show your employees you value them.
+Show your employees you value them.

-3. Avoid knee-jerk punishment.
+Avoid knee-jerk discipline.

-Many employees experiencing workplace burnout struggle to come to terms with it themselves, let alone tell their manager.
-This is an issue when all a manager sees is a previously high-performing employee suddenly being unproductive and negative.
+Many employees who experience workplace burnout struggle to come to terms with it themselves, so they’re even less likely to tell their manager about it.
+This becomes an issue when all a manager sees is a previously high-performing employee suddenly being unproductive and negative.

 - Is this typical behavior for this employee?

-- Have their workload or expectations changed?
+- Have their expectations or workload changed?

-4. Consider employees’ personal obligations.
+Consider employees’ personal obligations.